SensorLogicInc/snodar-releases/user_guides/gateway_cloud_connect_guide.md

 ![](images/mobile_connect.PNG)

 -2.
-Navigate to the main App `Settings` menu by using the [Hamburger Icon](images/hamburger_menu_location.png) in the upper right corner.
+Navigate to the main App `Settings` menu by using the [Hamburger Menu Icon](images/hamburger_menu_location.png) in the upper right corner.
 Then activate the `Cloud Mobile Link` drop down and choose `+ Add a Group Code`.

 ![](images/mobile_link_dropdown.PNG)